Your basket is currently empty!

 Key Takeaways

-• Current treatments for fibromyalgia focus on pain management through , lifestyle adjustments, and alternative like acupuncture and massage.
+Current treatments for fibromyalgia focus on pain management through medications, lifestyle adjustments, and alternative therapies like acupuncture and massage.

-• Recent studies have shown promising results with low dosage usage of methylene blue, but further research is needed to understand its long-term effects, compare it with other treatments, and assess its safety and efficiency.
+Recent studies have shown promising results with low doses of methylene blue, but further research is needed to understand its long-term effects, compare it with other treatments, and assess its safety and efficiency.

 Before diving into the potential of methylene blue, it’s crucial you’re familiar with fibromyalgia, a chronic condition often characterised by widespread pain, fatigue, and cognitive difficulties.

-This illness presents unique pain patterns, not confined to one area, but instead, affecting various parts of your body.
+This illness presents unique pain patterns, not confined to one area but affecting various parts of the body.

 You’ll notice that certain symptom triggers, like physical stress or poor sleep, can exacerbate these discomforts.